davidgoy/reflect/README.md

 #### Faster page loads

-Reflect can serve the generated static pages much faster than a regular WordPress site would using server-side rendering.
+Reflect can serve the generated static pages much faster than a regular WordPress site could using server-side rendering.

 <span><br><br></span>